spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 **SEE ALSO**

-* [ignite](#ignite)	 - Ignite CLI offers everything you need to scaffold, test, build, and launch your blockchain
+* [spellshape](#spellshape)	 - Spellshape CLI offers everything you need to scaffold, test, build, and launch your blockchain